 Virginia is often overlooked when it comes to the great outdoors, but there are some truly incredible hiking and backpacking opportunities in the state and the Virginia Triple Crown is among the best — check out my list of the top six hikes in Virginia, as well.

-The Triple Crown is a 37 mile backpacking loop which includes three of the iconic vistas — McAfee Knob, Tinker Cliffs, and Dragon’s Tooth — along the Appalachian Trail near Roanoke, Virginia.
+The Triple Crown is a 37-mile backpacking loop that includes three of the iconic vistas — McAfee Knob, Tinker Cliffs, and Dragon’s Tooth — along the Appalachian Trail near Roanoke, Virginia.

 Indeed, McAfee Knob is one of THE most iconic shots along the entirety of the AT, with the rock ledge jutting out into the sky.

 Four of us from the DC UL Backpacking group set out Friday night after work for the four-hour drive down to southern Virginia.
 It’s a long haul, but I really wanted to check out these classics before I left Washington, D.C. and set out on my massive road trip.

 With a quick stop for a four-star dinner at the Sheetz gas station, we made it to the trailhead (311 / Catawba Valley Dr) around 10 pm.

 From there we headed off in the dark to cover the first couple miles and set up camp near the Catawba Mountain Shelter on the way to McAfee.
 I decided to just cowboy camp with an open bivy since we’d be there so briefly and I wasn’t expecting rain.

 We were up bright and early at 6:00am for the pre-dawn hike up to McAfee Knob so we could catch a spectacular sunrise—unfortunately, just moments after we set off on the trail it began to rain…

 We pressed on in the hope that it would just be a quick passing storm.
 We arrived at McAfee Knob with another 20 minutes or so before sunrise—and while it was totally clouded in, we still debated about whether or not to stick around.